Home Stay Tourism to Offer Authentic Taste of Life

 The Government intends to embrace the fishing traditions of the island when promoting it as a tourist destination and wants to promote local fish dishes as part of the initiative.

-The introduction of home stay will be another milestone in the history of tourism in the Maldives.
+The introduction of homestay will be another milestone in the history of Maldives tourism.